Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Sync_users.md

 **Step 1**

-1. Set the time in `Sync user` option in the plugin settings in MM
+1. Set the time in `Sync user` option in the plugin settings on MM.
 2. Navigate to users in system console on MM.

 **Step 2**